-This is my go-to Greek Salad Recipe.
+This is my go-to Greek Salad with Feta recipe.
 Perfect in the summer when garden tomatoes are plentiful or just substitute grape or cherry tomatoes the rest of the year!

 I combed the blog looking for this Greek Salad with Feta recipe.
 I was certain I’d posted this old favorite.
 Three summers of blogging and garden tomatoes and many many Greek salads, but I soon realized I had not yet posted this simple veggie packed salad and vinaigrette.
 My friend, Linda, shared this at a teacher’s luncheon I chaired over a decade ago.
 I’ve tweaked it though the years, adding peppers, tomatoes, and cukes.

 It’s a summer favorite at our house when August and the peak of tomato season arrives.
 My friend, Linda, who is of Lebanese descent, shared this family recipe with me years ago.
 I’ve tweaked it a bit by adding our favorite veggies, but the simple Greek salad dressing is all hers!
 The Mediterranean dressing is made with red wine vinegar and lemon juice.
 I usually have a lemon in my produce drawer, and the other ingredients are staples in my pantry.